Aniket1900/aniket1900/README.md

 I'm Aniket from India, and I spend my time in ethical hacking and bug bounty.
 I really enjoy exploring OWASP top 10 vulnerabilities and Common Vulnerabilities and Exposures, as well as work in Technical Support.
 I also enjoy solving technical issues in general.

-Skills: Python / Wireshark / Burp Suite / Metasploit / Nessus / Shodan
+Skills: Python / Wireshark / Nmap / Burp Suite / Metasploit / Nessus / Shodan

 - 🔭 I’m currently learning security concepts with the help of TryHackMe and HackTheBox.
 - 🌱 I’m currently learning to be productive